straut12/sj4u-gh/_pages/ref/begcoding/functions-variables.md

 1. Make a variable and give it a name
 2. Use the variable container in our code
 3. We'll use a multiply block in our green **Operators** to handle the negative directions
 4. Initialize the variable to a value using the **set** block.
 Notice we put it at the beginning, outside of our Main loop.
-We only want to assign it a value once.
+We only want to assign it a value once(make it a constant).
 We don't want the main loop assigning a value every time it loops.

 > To have the variable display on your screen while you're code is running you can keep it selected.
 Or de-select to have it hidden.
 If you're variable is a score you would want it displayed on the screen.
 Or if you're de-bugging and trouble shooting an issue you may want to display it.